Parallel Synthesis for Autoregressive Speech Generation: Experimental Setup

 \subsection{Evaluation Metrics}

 We used four objective and one subjective metrics in the following experiments to evaluate the distortion of the generated speech in different perspectives and the quality under human perception.

-\begin{itemize} \item \textbf{Objective Evaluation} We used Mel-cepstral distortion (\textbf{MCD})~\cite{kubichek1993mel} to evaluate the distortion in the frequency domain.
+\begin{itemize} \item \textbf{Objective Evaluation} We used Mel-cepstral distortion (\textbf{MCD}, reported in dB)~\cite{kubichek1993mel} to evaluate the distortion in the frequency domain.
 Mel-cepstrums were first extracted from ground truth and generated speech.
-Then dynamic time warping (DTW) algorithm was applied to align the features, and the cost of the optimal alignment represented the distortion.
-To further show the pitch accuracy of generated speech, we calculated the root mean square error of F0 (\textbf{F0-RMSE}).
-We also calculated the error rate of V/UV flags (\textbf{V/UV Error}), which was the percentage of the frames with mismatched V/UV flags.
+The root mean square error (RMSE) was then calculated frame-by-frame, and the average RMSE per frame represented the distortion.
+To further show the pitch accuracy of generated speech, we calculated the RMSE of F0 (\textbf{F0-RMSE}, reported in Hz) and $log_{2}$F0 (\textbf{LogF0-RMSE}, reported in $10^{-2}log_{2}$Hz).
+We also calculated the error rate of voiced/unvoiced (V/UV) flags (\textbf{V/UV Error}, reported in \%), which was the percentage of the frames with mismatched V/UV flags.
+The F0 and V/UV information were extracted using pYIN algorithm~\cite{mauch2014pyin}.

-\item \textbf{Subjective Evaluation} We conducted Mean Opinion Score (\textbf{MOS}) tests to rate the quality of generated speech under human perception.
-We randomly selected 20 utterances for the evaluation, and each utterance was scored by 20 subjects.
-The raters were asked to score the samples based on their naturalness on a 1-to-5 scale.
-A higher score indicate better quality in naturalness. \end{itemize}